sau-rav/gamma_scalping_backtester/README.md

     option_value_traded (float) : Total amount of option value traded for calculation of transaction cost future_valur_traded (float) : Total amount of future value traded for calculation of transaction cost

-Methods defined here:
+Help on function calcDelta in module gamma:
 calcDelta(self, idx)

-    Used to calculate delta for the position (for this particular gamma_scalp object)
+    Used to calculate delta for the position (for this particular gamma_scalp object) Parameters :

-    Parameters :
     idx (int) : Index according to the dataset for which delta needs to be calculated

     Returns :
     float : Delta value for the position

-closePosition(self, idx)
+Help on function closePosition in module gamma: closePosition(self, idx)

     Used for closing the position
     Parameters :
     idx (int) : Index according to the dataset for where position needs to be closed

     Returns :
     float : Total profit / loss after closing the position

-deltaHedge(self, idx)
+Help on function deltaHedge in module gamma: deltaHedge(self, idx)

-    Used to calculate delta, check if delta is away from zero and perform buying and selling to bring delta close to zero
+    Used to calculate delta, check if delta is away from zero and perform buying and selling to bring delta close to zero Parameters :

-    Parameters :
     idx (int) : Index according to the dataset for which delta hedging needs to be done

     Returns :
     float : Total profit or loss if the position is closed at given index

-getOptionsCurrentCost(self, idx, type_of_price)
+Help on function getOptionsCurrentCost in module gamma: getOptionsCurrentCost(self, idx, type_of_price)

-    Extraction of premium for the call and put option from the dataset
+    Extraction of premium for the call and put option from the dataset Parameters :

-    Parameters :
     idx (int) : Index according to the dataset for which the call and put premium needs to be evaluated type_of_price (string) : 'bid', 'ask' or 'avg' according to which type of price is required